The only commercial property in Missoula County with immediate access to the Bitterroot River and 480 acres of Montana State land.

 The River Cam is cantilevered over the Bitterroot River and covers over a mile stretch of the river and can scan to the top of the Sapphire Mountains.

 Why did a small boutique guest ranch create a virtual front porch?
 It's an improbable story with a completely inadvertent beginning.
-Let Dunrovin Ranch owner SuzAnne Miller explain how her life and ambitions took a sudden turn.
+Let Montana PBS tell the story.

-DaysAtDunrovin.com ([email protected]) is Dunrovin Ranch's Virtual Front Porch that organically evolved through collaborating with the many people who had gathered around Dunrovin's first web camera above the osprey nest.
+DaysAtDunrovin.com (D@D) is Dunrovin Ranch's Virtual Front Porch that organically evolved through collaborating with the many people who had gathered around Dunrovin's first web camera above the osprey nest.
 This authentic beginning caused Dunrovin to focus on addressing the psychological needs of lonely people.
-This resulted in [email protected] offering a unique combination of spontaneous real life events experienced in real time with carefully designed programs to encourage personal engagement and foster meaningful online social relationships.
-For a more detailed description, please read the recent article by Public Broadcasting System's Next Avenue.
+This resulted in D@D offering a unique combination of spontaneous real life events experienced in real time with carefully designed programs to encourage personal engagement and foster meaningful online social relationships.
+For a more detailed description, please watch the Montana PBS Backroads of Montana's segment about D@D and read the recent article by Public Broadcasting System's Next Avenue.

-The University of Montana's College of Business deemed [email protected] to be a product perfect for a blue ocean strategy within the senior industry.
-In his award winning paper on a preliminary evaluation of [email protected], a UM gerontologist praised [email protected] as a cost effective way to address loneliness at the individual, family, and institutional levels.
+The University of Montana's College of Business deemed D@D to be a product perfect for a blue ocean strategy within the senior industry.
+In his award winning paper on a preliminary evaluation of D@D, a UM gerontologist praised D@D as a cost effective way to address loneliness at the individual, family, and institutional levels.
 This led Dunrovin to give a presentation at the National Council of Aging's 2020 conference.
-The University of Texas recently organized a research team to quantitatively evaluate [email protected]'s effectiveness, which is the first step towards DaysAtDunrovin gaining certification as a medical intervention covered by insurance and Medicare.
-Visit DaysAtDunrovin.info for details on [email protected]'s potential within the senior industry and beyond.
+The University of Texas recently organized a research team to quantitatively evaluate D@D's effectiveness, which is the first step towards DaysAtDunrovin gaining certification as a medical intervention covered by insurance and Medicare.
+Visit DaysAtDunrovin.info for details on D@D's potential within the senior industry and beyond.

 Dunrovin hosts a separate website for each of its three entities: the Dunrovin Guest Ranch, the Days At Dunrovin Virtual Front Porch, and the Friends of Dunrovin nonprofit organization.